-Physical improvements to Farnham may be general throughout the conservation area or specific to particular sites.
-A number of environmental improvement projects have been identified throughout the CA. Some of these come directly from the 2005 CAA and some have evolved as a result of this management plan.
+The schemes of enhancement identified here may be general throughout the conservation area or specific to particular sites.
+Whilst considered individually here, it would be most efficient to combine with the relevant public realm projects identified later in the document.

-A plan indicating the proposed schemes of enhancement can be found at Appendix D. In addition a plan showing land within the CA in the ownership of Waverley Borough Council, Farnham Town Council and Surrey County Council can be found at Appendix E.
+Some of those proposed below come directly from the 2005 CAA and some have evolved as a result of this management plan.
+A plan indicating the proposed schemes of enhancement can be found at Appendix E (to follow).